 No form of physical punishment or verbal abuse is allowed by any adult in our school.
 As caring adults, we set limits and maintain a calm, consistent approach to guiding children's behavior.

 The promise of order, routines, structure and an interesting day helps to reduce the number of discipline problems.
 Predictable routines help children feel secure and safe.

-Recognition and positive feedback on good behavior are also to encourage self-control and positive interaction with other children and adults.
+Recognition and positive feedback on good behavior are also used to encourage self-control and positive interaction with other children and adults.
 We tell children what we do want them to do rather than what we don't want them to do.
 For example, we say "Walk" rather than "Don't run."

-Our teachers facilitate positive interactions with one another throughout the school day.
-They help children learn to "use their words" rather than using inappropriate methods of communication with their peers and adults.
+Our teachers facilitate positive interactions between students throughout the school day.
+They help children identify feelings associated with a problem and teach children how to use their words and find their "big voices" rather than using inappropriate methods of communication with their peers and adults.
+Age appropriate problem-solving skills are regularly modeled, taught and practiced with all children as part of our program curriculum.